guylabs/angular-spring-data-rest/README.md

 * `linksSelfLinkName` (default: `self`): the name of the self link in the links object.
 * `embeddedKey` (default: `_embedded`): the property name where the embedded items are stored.
 * `embeddedNewKey` (default: `_embeddedItems`): the property name where the array of embedded items are stored.
-* `embeddedNamedResources` (default: `false`): true if the embedded resources names should be left as is, false if they should be removed
+* `embeddedNamedResources` (default: `false`): true if the embedded resources names (can be more than one) should be left as is, false if they should be removed and be replaced by the value of the first embedded resource
     * Example if set to true:
     ```json
     {